cpske/ISP/assignment/movierental/movierental-part1.md

         return cls._instance
 ```

-You should verify that (a) instances of NewRelease and RegularMovie are *not* the same, (b) all instances of RegularMovie *are* the same object.
+You should verify that (a) instances of NewRelease, ChildrensMovie, and RegularMovie are *not* the same, (b) all instances of RegularMovie *are* the same object.

 #### Define an Enum for PriceStrategy